orxfun/orx-v/README.md

 ## Trait Aliases

-The following trait aliases can be used instead.
+The following trait aliases can be used instead, to fix the first generic type parameter on dimension.

 ```rust ignore
 V1<T>     <====>   NVec<D1, T>